CARE International UK is committed to protecting your privacy

 - Your bank or credit card details (only if you are making a donation)

-- Your previous donation history
+- Your previous donation history and details of your plans to give in the future

 - Your tax status if you have given us permission to claim Gift Aid or told us you are not eligible